310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% bubble Chiaki mgn %}
 I’ve always been a coward, who looked away from the evil in this world… But I won’t run away ever again.

-I *will* become the ally of justice that I’ve looked up to as a kid.
+I *will* become the ally of justice that I’ve yearned to be since I was young.

 ♪\~♪\~♪
 {% endbubble %}

 {% bubble Keito %}
-<th>(I haven’t understood a single thing he’s said from start to finish.)</th>
+<th>(…I haven’t understood a single thing he’s said from start to finish.)</th>

 <th>(I thought Morisawa had absolutely no striking features about him, but he really does seem to be different from the other pack.)</th>
 {% endbubble %}